Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 3. More Wear and Tear

 If your air conditioner isn’t level, it might vibrate excessively.
 This can cause annoying noises when running and even require air conditioning repair.

 - Put extra strain on parts and wear them out faster.

 - Shake loose refrigerant lines and cause a costly refrigerant leak.

 - Eventually wear out your air conditioner much sooner.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad requires experience.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
 This requires the assistance of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and creating problems, give Anderson Heating & A/C a call at 775-230-7628.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you’re worried your air conditioner is sinking and causing problems, give Anderson Heating & A/C a call at 775-230-7628.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.